 One of the coolest moments of my life was when I was asked to be Batman’s trainer.
 Well, in a manner of speaking.
-More accurately, I was asked to give commentary and potentially make edits to Batman’s training program.
+More accurately, I was asked to give commentary and potentially make edits to Batman’s workout program.

 Which is basically the same thing.

 Anyway, Men’s Fitness asked me to look over Batman’s workout and critique it.
 Yes, the real Batman’s workout.
 Which makes me his trainer.
 More than anyone else, is, at any rate.

 Here’s the deal: that year, a book called The Batman Files.
 The book is more or less a history of all things Batman, but is presented like Bruce Wayne’s scrapbook; it begins with drawings by young Bruce and continues through his war on crime.
 It’s filled with newspaper clippings, crime scene photos, schematics, and Batman’s notes—including those on his workouts.

 That’s where I come in.
-I was asked to review the workouts on behalf of MF.
+I was asked to review the workouts on behalf of Men’s Fitness.
 I should note, this book is published by DC Comics, so everything in it is technically canon.
 Of course, things get muddy since it depends on which storyline you follow, but let’s just say for the sake of argument that regardless of which Batman you like best, this could have been the training program DC expected him to do.

-That having been said, the workouts were written by someone who doesn’t really understand physiology as it applies to training, and thinks that having an iron will is enough to become super human.
+But the workouts were written by someone who doesn’t really understand physiology as it applies to training, and thinks that having an iron will is enough to become superhuman.